Cynic1254/Block-B-blog/page/index.markdown

     return result;
 }
 ```
 To start of we test if the Decl is even from the file we want to parse, clang automatically includes files based on the includes of the current file.
 The `DeclIsIncluded` function simply compares the path of the decl and the current file and sees if they are the same.
-If they are not we won't even bother calling the recursive function as we can assume that all children of this decl are also in the other file (The exception would be leaked namespaces and incorrectly managed scope but since that is generally considered bad practice we will ignore that).
-After making sure we are in the right file we will parse the properties of the class, if the keyword is not found the GetProperties function will return an empty vector while otherwise the first value will always be the keyword. if the list of properties is empty we know that we don't have to bother recursing as we require a class to have properties before we will parse it.
+If they are not, we won't even bother calling the recursive function as we can assume that all children of this decl are also in the other file (The exception would be leaked namespaces and incorrectly managed scope but since that is generally considered bad practice, we will ignore that).
+After making sure we are in the right file we will parse the properties of the class, if the keyword is not found the GetProperties function will return an empty vector while otherwise the first value will always be the keyword. if the list of properties is empty, we know that we don't have to bother recursing as we require a class to have properties before, we will parse it.
 After getting the properties we fill in the other data which clang provides functions for that we can just call.
 Then we recurse and afterwards we pop the stack again.

 Most other Decl's follow a similar pattern and can be found in the provided [source code](https://github.com/Cynic1254/Block-B-blog/blob/main/Code/src/FileParser.cpp)

-One difference I will note if for `TraverseParmVarDecl` as sometimes the AST will have a ParmVarDecl without being inside a function, this happens when a variable type is a callback at which point the AST will generate ParmVar nodes for the callbacks parameters.
+One difference I will note if for `TraverseParmVarDecl` as sometimes the AST will have a ParmVarDecl without being inside a function, this happens when a variable type is a callback at which point the AST will generate ParmVar nodes for the callback’s parameters.
 Due to this we first check if the function stack is empty and if it is we don't parse the parameter.

 ### Using the data
-Now that we parsed our files we are left with a nice list of parsed data containing all the symbols we care about.
+Now that we parsed our files, we are left with a nice list of parsed data containing all the symbols we care about.
 The next step is to use the parsed data and create a class that users can use to define how to generate their files.
 For this we need a simple way to represent our files so let's create a class for it:
 ```cpp
 struct FullFunction {
     //allow the user to specify a string which will be inserted before the function